 15. Highschool Of The Dead

-High School of the Dead is a brutal and beautiful but also unabashedly stupid story.
-It manages to combine Romero-Esque tropes with an ecchi harem anime set in a zombie apocalypse for one unforgettable piece of storytelling that’s not soon forgotten by those who experience it firsthand.
+High School of the no longer living is a brutal and beautiful but also unabashedly not smart story.
+It manages to combine Romero-Esque tropes with an anime set in a zombie apocalypse for one unforgettable piece of storytelling that’s not soon forgotten by those who experience it firsthand.

-It’s the ideal series for anyone who likes their action mixed with a lot of fan service, and while it doesn’t offer much in the way of compelling characters or deep philosophy to chew on, High School of The Dead is still one heckuva ride.
+It’s the ideal series for anyone who likes their action mixed with a lot of fan service, and while it doesn’t offer much in the way of compelling characters or deep philosophy to chew on, High School of The no longer living is still one heckuva ride.

 Check Out: Best Fan Service Anime Of All Time